 Rejection is information, not a verdict.
 Each no tells you something if you’re willing to look at it honestly instead of taking it personally.

-The speakers who succeed aren’t the most talented ones.
-They’re the ones who kept pitching after the 200th no. I know because I’m one of them.
+The speakers who break through aren’t always the most talented ones.
+They’re the ones who kept showing up after the wall of nos.
+I’m still building that record myself.

 How many pitches does it take to book a speaking gig?